SAP-samples/teched2025-IN165/exercises/ex1/README.md

 16. Switch to the **"Try Me!"** Section in the menu on the right.

 17. Press the **"expand"-Icon** to show the connection details.
-Please note, that the properties have to be adjusted, so the connection will not work.
-We will add them in the next steps.
+Please note, that the properties have to be adjusted, otherwiese the connection is not going to work.
+We will add the correct properties in the next steps.

 ![image](https://github.com/user-attachments/assets/f3888a68-64c9-4fda-8003-b4a7b4a18ff2)